XO (Elliott Smith album)

-XO is the fourth studio album by American singer-songwriter Elliott Smith.
-It was recorded from 1997 to 1998 and released on August 25, 1998, by record label DreamWorks; Smith's first solo album on a major record label.
-Two singles, "Waltz #2 (XO)" and "Baby Britain", were released.
+XO is the fourth studio album by the American singer-songwriter Elliott Smith, released on August 25, 1998, by DreamWorks Records.

 Recording

 Early sessions for the album began at Larry Crane's Jackpot Recording Studio after the release of Either/Or in 1997.
 These sessions would yield early demos of several album tracks, as well as outtakes later released posthumously on New Moon.
 Work began in earnest on the album in early 1998, after Smith traveled to Los Angeles to work with producers Rob Schnapf and Tom Rothrock.
 An early working title for the album was Grand Mal.

 The title of the first track, "Sweet Adeline", was inspired by Smith's recollections of his grandmother singing in her glee club, Sweet Adelines International.
 "Amity" is believed to be named after a friend who can be seen in photographs from Smith's 1997 tour.
 "Everybody Cares, Everybody Understands" is based on a true story of an intervention that saw Smith check into a rehab facility in Arizona.
 Smith's original lyrics bear this out further, with references to 'the desert', a 'dream-killing doctor', and a 'twelve-stepping cop'.